 2) A trend line has an angle which is above 0, but below 90

-The vertical line has no particular usage in trending, unless used on the charts for remembering a particular time or part of price action.
-For the remainder of the article we will therefore focus on the trend line and horizontal line.
+The vertical line has no particular use in trending unless used on the charts for remembering a particular time or part of price action.
+For the remainder of the article, we will, therefore, focus on the trendline and horizontal line.

 The validity is another difference between a trend line and a horizontal line.
 A horizontal line could be placed at any support or resistance level that a Forex trader assesses as important.
-A trend line, however, must have multiple touches to be considered a valid trend line.
+A trend line, however, must have multiple touches to be considered a valid.

 Here is a summary of trend lines and their number of hits:

-1) At the minimum a trend lines must have 2 hits / touches, otherwise the trend line has no value.
+1) At the minimum there must be 2 hits/touches, otherwise, it has no value.

-2) A trend line with 3 hits or more is the most valuable as the 3rd hit gives the confirmation of the market respecting the trend line.
+2) At 3 hits or more is the most valuable as the 3rd hit gives the confirmation of the market respecting the trend line.